 I don’t know how many times I’ve thrown a t-shirt or pair of jeans or blouse on the floor, tears in my eyes, because they don’t fit.

-So, as I was scrolling through Facebook last night, an advert for a pair of post pregnancy leggings designed to flatten the mum tum caught my eye.
+So, as I was scrolling through Facebook tonight, an advert for a pair of post pregnancy leggings designed to flatten the mum tum caught my eye.

 With my interest piqued, I clicked on the link to take a closer look.

 The first thing that struck me, however, was the fact that the model pulling on the trousers looked like she’d never had a baby – not exactly a ringing endorsement for these miracle shape shifters.